Nstamour-art/XogotDocs/Documentation.docc/Releases/AppStore.md

 # Releases

+## 1.4.0

+This version has been upgraded to use Liquid Glass on iOS 26 and iPadOS 26.

+This released also vastly improves our iPhone support, lots of UI elements were fine tuned for use on the iPhone, our inspector is now a slide-out element freeing the bottom of the screen for the various custom Godot plugins.

+Lastly, Xogot has been localized into nine languages, with more to come.

+### Improvements

+* Performance improvement to node selection - internally we stopped doing a lot fo work when scanning for plugins for a node (#1108).

+* By popular demand: New "Reload Current Project" option is now on the menus, used when certain settings are changed.
+I am not psyched about this extra menu that replaces Close + Open, but it seems to be a common enough idiom in Godot that seems important to bring.

+* Numeric editors should surface sliders in more places now.

 ## 1.2.0 (Build 2757), 1.2.2 (Build 2819)

 Two major themes.
 Xogot comes to iPhone, and we now have a free tier edition,